lunarc/lunarc_docs/docs/batch_system.md

 This will name your job “parameterTest”.

-### Specifying a project for users with multiple projects
+### Specifying a project and partition for users with LU projects multiple projects

-Most users are members of only one project.
+Most users are members of a single SNIC project.
 These users do not need to specify a project in their submission script.
 The Lunarc set-up will automatically use that project for accounting.

-A few users are members of more than project.
-In this case the system would not know which project to charge for the run, so you need to specify the project using the -A option:
+Users with membership in more than project and/or in an Lund University (LU) project have to let the system know which project to charge for the run.
+To do so, you need to specify the project using the -A option:

+    #SBATCH -A snic2016-x-xxx

+Replace the “snic2016-x-xxx” with the string naming your project.
+Alternively use:

-    #SBATCH -A snic2015-x-xxx
+    #SBATCH -A lu2016-x-x

-Replace the “snic2015-x-xxx” with the string naming your project.
-You can inquire the correct string using the projinfo command or the SUPR system.
+In case of an LU project.
+You can inquire the correct string using the **projinfo** or **projinfo -p lu** command as well as the SUPR system.
+When using an LU-project on also needs to specify the
+partition:

+	#SBATCH -p lu

+in the batch script.

 ### Specifying memory requirements